isabela-pf/a11y-events/workshop-resources/alt-text/agenda-template.md

 Event time: Weekday, month day ([check the time in your timezone](https://arewemeetingyet.com/))

 Welcome!
-Thank you for taking the time to learn a few ways to make open source—or any digital space—more accessible via image descriptions.
+Thank you for taking the time to learn a few ways to make open source-—or any digital space—-more accessible via image descriptions.

 We are all learning, so please don't hesitate to ask questions.